himanimanchanda/eth-Intermediate-mod_1/README.md

 # eth-Intermediate-mod_1
 ## Overview
-The UniversityEligibility contract is designed to manage and verify the eligibility of a student based on their score for different types of universities (IIT, NIT, private universities, and any university).
+The contract InstituteEligibility is designed to manage and verify the eligibility of a student based on their score for different types of universities (IIT, NIT, private universities, and any university).
 The contract includes functionalities to update and check student scores using require(), assert(), and revert() statements.
 Only the contract administrator can update the student scores.

 ## Contract Details
 ### State Variables
+       uint256 public score
-uint256 public score: Stores the score of the student, initialized to 30.
+Stores the score of the student, initialized to 30.

+       address public administrator
-address public administrator: Stores the address of the contract administrator (the deployer).
+Stores the address of the contract administrator (the deployer).

 ### Events
+       event ScoreUpdated(uint256 newScore)
-event ScoreUpdated(uint256 newScore): Logs when the student score is updated.
+Logs when the student score is updated.

 ### Modifiers
+       modifier onlyAdmin()
-modifier onlyAdmin(): Restricts certain functions to be callable only by the contract administrator.
+Restricts certain functions to be callable only by the contract administrator.
 It uses require() to check if the caller is the administrator.

 ### Constructor
+       constructor()
-constructor(): Sets the contract deployer as the administrator using msg.sender.
+Sets the contract deployer as the administrator using msg.sender.

 ### Functions
 1.     validateIITEligibility